arakoodev/.github/profile/README.md

 🧰 Avoid tool sprawl

-### Wait, who is Mondoo? 🤔
+### Wait, who is Arakoo? 🤔

-Mondoo was founded in 2020 by DevOps and security experts who previously founded InSpec, devsec.io, and OpenStack.
+Arakoo was founded in 2020 by DevOps and security experts who previously founded InSpec, devsec.io, and OpenStack.

 What we believe: